-We have a very useful publication titled "Growing Vegetables in Containers."
+We have a very useful publication titled "Growing Vegetables in Pots."
 It gives complete information on planting, care, fertilization, and variety selection.
 Visit www.southwind.ksu.edu to download.

-As we are just beginning of the growing season, I want to share my office rotation schedule in case you have questions that you would like to visit about in person: Monday, Wednesday and Friday - Erie office; Tuesday - Iola office; Thursday - Fort Scott office.
-However, I can always be reached by e-mail at kharding@ksu.edu or by calling 620-244-3826.
+If you have gardening questions, I can be reached by e-mail at kharding@ksu.edu or by calling 620-244-3826.

 Krista Harding is a K-State Research and Extension agent assigned to Southwind District.
 K-State Research and Extension is an equal opportunity provider and employer.